adamtow/cronios/documentation.md

 ![Installing Cronios Daemon ](https://atow.files.wordpress.com/2019/01/Installing-Cronios-Daemon.png?w=1280)

 Now, at any point during the day, you can say, "Activate Cronios" to start monitoring your Crontab.

 <span id="keeping-cronios-active" class="section-header"></span>
 ## Keeping Cronios Active
-Since Cronios is not part of the iOS operating system, keeping it active in the background is a non-trivial task.
+Since Cronios is not an built-in component of iOS, keeping it active in the background is a non-trivial task.

 >If you have Cronios running in the foreground (i.e. the Shortcuts app is the active application), it will not cause your iOS device to sleep, regardless of your Auto-Lock preference in Settings &raquo; Display and Brightness.
 This is because the shortcut is continually monitoring your Crontab every minute; as a result, iOS thinks that you are actively using it and won't go to sleep.
 If you use an iPad that's always plugged in, this is great because you can use Split View to keep Cronios in the foreground.

 Of course, you didn't buy your iOS device there just to watch it work for you.
 You'll be constantly switching between apps on your iPhone or iPad.
-Cronios will continue to run in the background until iOS decides to suspend it (and the Shortcuts app).
+Cronios will continue to run in the background until iOS decides to suspend Shortcuts (and Cronios with it).

-There are two components to keeping Cronios running as long as possible:
+There are two things we need to do to maximize Cronios’ uptime.

-1. Keeping Cronios and Shortcuts awake in the background.
+1. Keep Cronios and Shortcuts awake in the background.
-2. Notifying you when Cronios has stopped.
+2. Notify you when Cronios stops.

-We address both of these components with the **Cronios Keep-Alive** shortcut and **Cronios Watcher** Scriptable script.
+With Cronios 1.0.2, we address these needs with the **Cronios Keep-Alive** shortcut and the **Cronios Watcher** script for [Scriptable](https:/:scriptable.app).

 <span id="cronios-keep-alive" class="section-header"></span>
 ### Cronios Keep-Alive
-The [Cronios Keep-Alive shortcut](https://routinehub.co/shortcut/1605) is the recommended approach to keep Cronios running as long as possible and notify you when Cronios stops.
+The [Cronios Keep-Alive shortcut](https://routinehub.co/shortcut/1605) is the recommended approach to keep Cronios running as long as possible and to notify you in the event that Cronios does stop.

-The shortcut is comprised of two components:
+The shortcut does two things:

-1. Speaking a short “beep” sound every minute to keep Cronios alive in the background.
+1. Speak a short and unobtrusive “beep” sound every minute to keep Cronios alive in the background.
-2. Notifying you shortly after Cronios stops running.
+2. Notify you with an audible banner notification shortly after Cronios stops running.
+Tapping on the notification will immediately relaunch the **Cronios Daemon** shortcut.

 #### Beep, Beep, Beep!
-Of all the techniques to keep Cronios running for long periods of time, I have found none more effective than using the **Speak Text** action in Shortcuts.
-Setting up a cron job to speak a beep or chirp-like text string every one maximizes the amount of time Shortcuts and Cronios can run in the background.
+Of all the techniques to keep Cronios running for long periods of time, none have been more effective than using the **Speak Text** action in Shortcuts.
+Setting up a cron job to speak a beep or chirp-like text string every minute increases the amount of time Shortcuts and Cronios runs in the background.

->I have tried actions to vibrate the device, changing the brightness by an imperceptible amount, and adjusting the system volume, but none of these work as well as Speak Text.
+>I have tried actions to vibrate the device, change the brightness by an imperceptible amount, and adjust the system volume, but none of these work as well as Speak Text.

 With **Cronios Keep-Alive**, you can customize the beep text and adjust the Siri voice and language (via the shortcut’s Customize Shortcut screens).

+>If you find an even less obtrusive text string to speak, let the Cronios community know!

 ![Customizing Cronios Keep-Alive](https://atow.files.wordpress.com/2019/01/Relaunch-Cronios-in-Run-Continuously-Mode-with-one-tap.png?w=1280)

 ### Be Notified When Cronios Stops with Scriptable
-[Scriptable](https://scriptable.app) is a JavaScript development enviroment for iOS.
+[Scriptable](https://scriptable.app) from Simon B. Størving is a JavaScript development enviroment for iOS.
 It allows you to create scripts that can be run from Shortcuts and Siri.
-It also has the ability to schedule notifications, which we will use to notify us when Cronios has stopped running.
+It also has the ability to schedule notifications, which we use to notify us when Cronios has stopped running.

-By integrating the [Cronios Watcher Scriptable script](https://raw.githubusercontent.com/adamtow/cronios/master/cronios-watcher/CroniosWatcher.scriptable) with Cronios, you will be notified whenever Cronios has stopped running.
+By integrating the [**Cronios Watcher**](https://raw.githubusercontent.com/adamtow/cronios/master/cronios-watcher/CroniosWatcher.scriptable) script with Scriptable and Cronios, you will be notified whenever Cronios has stopped running.
 Tapping on the notification banner will relaunch Cronios in **Run Continuously** mode via the [**Cronios Daemon**](#cronios-daemon).

->Use the Cronios Daemon instead of Cronios since the former only has 4 actions to iterate over versus 3,000+ actions for the latter.

 **Your downtime will be minimized and Cronios will be running for longer periods of time throughout the day when using Cronios Keep-Alive.**.

+Here’s how you get **Cronios Keep-Alive** installed and configured:

 #### Scriptable Instructions
 1. Download and install [Scriptable](https://scriptable.app) if you haven’t done so already.